saturday06/VRM-Addon-for-Blender/docs/en/development/index.md

 6. Select `Root Directory` as the test folder.
 7. Select `test_*` as the test file pattern.
 8. Press `Run Tests`.
-9. If you get the error `Blender not found`, set the environment variable `BLENDER_VRM_TEST_BLENDER_PATH` to the path of the Blender LTS exe file.